SimonPadbury/baselayer-3/_src/typography.md

 ### Block quotes

 Baselayer styles `<blockquote>` tags with some inline (x-axis) padding, to give the effect of indentation.
-This inline padding is set using the responsive spacing variable `--sp-3` so that it becomes wider for wider viewports.
+This inline padding is set using the responsive spacing variable `--sp-3` so that it increases if there is more available width.

 Otherwise, blockquotes have the same as paragraph styling.